fpagliughi/sockpp/README.md

 ### Secure Sockets [Experimental]

 Support for secure sockets is being added using a number of possible TLS libraries, although support is incomplete and the API is still changing.
+The idea is that one (and _only_ one) supported TLS library can be built into _sockpp_ at a time.

-To build the library with secure socket support, a TLS library needs to be chosen to provide support.
-Currently _OpenSSL_ v3.x or _MbedTLS_ can be used, but only one TLS library can be compiled in at a time.
-When one is chosen, a `tls_context`
+To build the library with secure socket support, a TLS library needs to be chosen to provide the encryption implementation.
+Currently _OpenSSL_ v3.x or _MbedTLS_ can be used.
+When one is chosen, a `tls_context` and `tls_socket` are included that wrap the functionality of the target library.

-Chose _one_ of the following when configuring the build:
+Choose _one_ of the following when configuring the build:

 Variable | Default Value | Description
 ------------ | ------------- | -------------